Brendon45/3D_Shooter_Page/README.md

 - For any inquiries or feedback, please feel free to reach out to us:

-Brendon Jeje <jejebrendon722@gmail.com>
+Brendon Jeje:      <jejebrendon722@gmail.com>

-Tafara Nyamhunga <c.tafaranyamhunga@gmail.com>
+Tafara Nyamhunga:  <c.tafaranyamhunga@gmail.com>

 📌 Note: This project is currently under development.
 Stay tuned for more exciting updates and detailed information coming soon! 🎮🚀✨